 Changes for 2021

-We anticipate having to make significant changes to the race in 2021 to accomodate COVID restrictions.
+We anticipate having to make significant changes to the race in 2021 to accommodate COVID restrictions.
 Details will be published shortly

 For specific enquiries about race weekend arrangements please get in touch